 You may recognize a Daughter of the King by the modified Greek fleury cross inscribed in Latin with the Order’s ideal, “Magnanimiter Crucem Sustine” which means that with heart, mind and spirit we are reminded to uphold and bear the cross.
 At the base are the letters “FHS”, initials which stand for our motto, “For His Sake…” We wear the cross either on a chain or pinned over the heart.

 If you’re looking for a way to serve the Church and grow in a life of prayer and devotion then consider joining the Order of the Daughters of the King.
-At Holy Comforter, the Chapter of St. Mary and St. Martha meets once a month on Wednesday evenings during Family Night, beginning at 6:00pm for study and fellowship.
+At Holy Comforter, the Chapter of St. Mary and St. Martha meets monthly on first Sunday after service, beginning at 12:30pm for study and fellowship.

 “For His Sake I am but one: but I am one.

 I cannot do everything, but I can do something.
 What I can do, I ought to do.

 Our parish women’s group (Anglican Church Women) meets monthly on first Saturday at 10:00am for fellowship and to discuss the needs of the parish.
 Throughout the year they put on fundraising events to support the outreach ministry of our parish.
 The current president is Stella Stanley.